omendezmorales/Theses_code/msc/README.md

 1) Run CCFinder taking as input a list containing the names of source files we are to analyze
 2) Select those clone classes with the highest values in metrics like class population (number of clones from the same type) and spreading ratio of clones (i.e., in which files, directories or packages are the clones located)
 3) Further inspect the code fragments fulfilling the previous features to find out their function within the code and what their dependencies are with regards to the elements (methods, attributes, classes, etc.) they interact with.
-4) Finally, having analyzed the code in the previous step, decide whether we found an [aspect][a] or not
+4) Finally, having analyzed the code in the previous step, decide whether we found an [aspect][a] or not.

 [a]:https://en.wikipedia.org/wiki/Aspect-oriented_programming